 Agents arrest child sex offender

-Records revealed Jose Camacho-Hernandez had prior convictions of sexual assault of a minor
+According to Border Patrol, Juan Jose Garcia-Ortiz had prior convictions of solicitation of a minor

-The arrest happened on Feb.
-21 when agents spotted a group of undocumented individuals near Mines Road.
+The arrest happened on Thursday morning when agents spotted several people walking through a remote ranch area southwest of Encinal.

-Record checks revealed that Camacho-Hernandez had been arrested back in 2019 for indecent exposure with a nexus to criminal sexual conduct with a minor in North Carolina.
+Record checks revealed, Garcia-Ortiz had been arrested by Williamson County Texas Sheriff’s Office and was convicted of online solicitation of a minor.

+During the time of the arrest, Garcia-Ortiz was attempting to travel to Austin.

 Copyright 2021 KGNS.
 All rights reserved.